All Share (J203) = 112 197

 3. GBP/EUR – British Pound / Euro

-GBP/EUR is a pairing of the British pound against the euro and following Brexit, this pair has seen constant volatility.
+GBP/EUR is a pairing of the British pound against the euro, and following Brexit, this pair has seen constant volatility.

-Volatility in this pair could decrease if a withdrawal agreement is made, but so far there has been no sign of consensus.
+Volatility in this pair could decrease if a withdrawal agreement is made, but so far, there has been no sign of consensus.

-Here’s a comparison table for the GBP/EUR (British Pound / Euro)
+Here’s a comparison table

 🌟 Feature📊Details